calbert-hall/cisco-cypress-hackathon/README.md

 With Cypress + Applitools, you can ensure these workflows are visually perfect at every stage in the development life cycle!

 ### Hackathon Parameters
 1. If you haven't already done so, clone the repo and ensure that you can run the sample Applitools test script.
 See tutorial info below for details.
+Don't forget to set your API key in the `applitools.config.js` file!
 2. Choose Two user journeys that have at least three functional steps each.
 3. Change the App Name to your App name in `hackathon.cy.js`.
 4. Write and execute your first user journey within the first `it` in `hackathon.cy.js`.